Understanding FedEx Operational Delay: Causes, Resolution, and Refund in 2024

 - Transfer delays: Packages may experience delays during the transfer procedure between FedEx facilities or during the handoff to the final delivery carrier, causing operational delays.

-Furthermore, the recent Covid-19 outbreak has resulted in a large increase in shipping volume, worsening FedEx’s issues and contributing to operational delays.
 Furthermore, if a package has not yet been placed into a vehicle for delivery or is experiencing a delay in its transfer to the local courier, operational delays may occur.

 4. What Should You Do if You Get an “Operational Delay” Tracking Update?